MisanthropeGirl/schroders/README.md

 Cue several hours of chasing our tails trying to modify parts of the setup - creating `jest.config.js` and `jest.setup.ts`, installing jsdom v22 - to see if that solved the problem before I came to my senses and gave Claude the full stack trace.

-The problem, as is obvious once you know, is that `require("./index.tsx")` loads all the components including StockChart.tsx, which imports Highcharts, and Highcharts needs `CSS.supports()` to be available at module load time - which is before Jest setup runs.
+The problem, as is obvious once you know, is that `require("./index.tsx")` loads all the components including `StockChart.tsx`, which imports Highcharts, and Highcharts needs `CSS.supports()` to be available at module load time - which is before Jest setup runs.

 The suggested solution therefore was to mock Highcharts since I don't actually need it to test the file.